Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 sidebar_position: 8
 id: Paid-Offerings
 title: Paid Offerings
-description: Server and Enterprise paid plans for Stirling PDF
+description: Team and Enterprise paid plans for Stirling PDF
 tags:
   - Enterprise
-  - Server
+  - Team
   - Paid
   - Pricing

 ---
 # Stirling PDF Paid Offerings

-Stirling PDF offers Server and Enterprise paid plans.
+Stirling PDF offers Team and Enterprise paid plans.
 These provide the same great software with added features, streamlined license management, and support options.

-> This page covers **self-hosted** Server and Enterprise licensing (a license key, no credits).
+> This page covers **self-hosted** Team and Enterprise licensing (a license key, no credits).
 Stirling Cloud and the credit-based Processor plan are separate offerings - see [Modes](./Modes-and-Licensing.md) for how the deployment modes compare, and [stirling.com/pricing](https://www.stirling.com/pricing) for the full plan lineup.

 ## Available Plans